 Throughout the years, over thirty-five people who were associated and trained with the firm became principals or sole owners of accountancy practices.
 One of the most successful accountants trained in the practice was Frank O'Halloran, who later went on to become Chief Executive Officer of QBE Insurance.
 A former partner, Lloyd Lange, became a member of the NSW Legislative Council and was deputy chairman of Abigroup Ltd.

 In 2000 the Albury practice of PwC was acquired by the Albury based partners, Rod Mullavey, Hugh McKenzie-McHarg and Gary Essex.
 Today, they are joined by Paul Goonan, Stephen Clarke, Lynette Barber, Ryan Schischka, Stephen Hogan and Dale Goonan.
-In 2016, Hugh McKenzie-McHarg transitioned from his partnership to an associate of the firm and remains a key person in our audit team.
+In 2016, Hugh McKenzie-McHarg transitioned from his partnership to an associate of the firm and then retired in 2020.

 Back to About Us